ARC-22/Image-Filter-Design/README.md

   type 'make' in command prompt.It will create object file of name output.
   After that type './output' to run the program.

+#Butterworth filter

+This is a implementation of butterworth filter to reduce noice of given digital image.